-Cricket pitch plays a dominating role in deciding the fate of any match.
-If the pitch is dead and slow, it will supersede the celebrations and excitement of audience with boredom for it slow down the tempo of the game.
-On the other hand, a fast and bouncy pitch would provoke the fans to cheer and rejoice the game because of the fast moving.
+The Cricket pitch plays a dominating role in deciding the fate of any match.
+If the pitch is dead and slow, it will supersede the celebrations and excitement of the audience with boredom for it slows down the tempo of the game.
+On the other hand, a fast and bouncy pitch would provoke the fans to cheer and rejoice in the game because of the fast move.

-Being a fan of Cricket and a student of Civil Engineering Department of UET Lahore, I with three other fellows, M. Hamza, M. Hamid and Tanveer Ahmad, decided to research on improving geotechnical properties of cricket pitches under the supervision of Mr Ehtesham Mehmood.
+Being a fan of Cricket and a student of the Civil Engineering Department of UET Lahore, I with three other fellows, M. Hamza, M. Hamid, and Tanveer Ahmad, decided to research on improving geotechnical properties of cricket pitches under the supervision of Mr. Ehtesham Mehmood.

 The soil is one of the components of cricket pitch that comes directly in contact with the ball, roller, and atmosphere so it is evident that soil is the most important and prominent constituent of any cricket pitch and can affect its performance as well.
 Improving properties of soil technically can enhance its performance.

-After much scrutiny and comparison of different soils from different regions, it became clear that soil from Nandipur region is best to use in a cricket pitch because it is endowed with all desired qualities that are necessary such as high clay content, hardness upon drying and appealing appearance after finishing.
-Nandipur’s soil is also known as ‘The Black Soil” for its black colour.
-Preliminary investigations referred Nandipur soil as a strong candidate because this soil is rich in clay content which is the main factor that yields hardness to the pitch, and consequently produces, fast speed and bounce.
+After much scrutiny and comparison of different soils from different regions, it became clear that soil from the Nandipur region is best to use in a cricket pitch because it is endowed with all desired qualities that are necessary such as high clay content, hardness upon drying, and appealing appearance after finishing.
+Nandipur’s soil is also known as ‘The Black Soil” for its black color.
+Preliminary investigations referred to Nandipur soil as a strong candidate because this soil is rich in clay content which is the main factor that yields hardness to the pitch, and consequently produce, fast speed and bounce.